Professor Valmaine Toki

 Dr Valmaine Toki is a Professor of Law, Ngapuhi Ngati Wai Ngat Whatua descent, and the first Maori and first New Zealander appointed as an Expert Member on the United Nations Permanent Forum on Indigenous Issues.
 Before joining Te Piringa, Valmaine taught at the Faculty of Law, University of Auckland.
 Prior to this, as an He Ture Pumau scholar, Valmaine worked for Te Ohu Kai Moana Trustee Ltd on Māori fisheries, aquaculture and asset allocation.
 Valmaine is a Barrister and Solicitor of the High Court of New Zealand and has assisted in cases to the Māori Land Court, the Environment Court, and the High Court.

 Her 2018 book entitled "Indigenous courts, self determination and criminal justice" focuses on her recent research within the area of recognition and implementation of Indigenous rights.

 - Resource Management

-Valmaine has recently undertaken research into therapeutic jurisprudence as a vehicle to implement indigenous legal systems/tikanga Māori to reduce the disproportionate number of Māori criminal offenders.
+Valmaine has undertaken research into therapeutic jurisprudence as a vehicle to implement indigenous legal systems/tikanga Māori to reduce the disproportionate number of Māori criminal offenders.
 This envisages a specialist indigenous court that embraces Māori customs, ethics, values, and norms.

 Toki, V. (2018).
 Indigenous courts, self-determination and criminal justice.
 Routledge. doi:10.4324/9781351239622